-As a public company, we are required to implement and maintain internal control over financial reporting and to report any material weaknesses in such internal control.
+As a public company, we are required to maintain effective disclosure controls and procedures and implement and maintain internal control over financial reporting and to report any material weaknesses in such internal control.
 Section 404 of the Sarbanes-Oxley Act requires that we evaluate and determine the effectiveness of our internal control over financial reporting.
-Beginning with our second annual report following our IPO, for our fiscal year ended December 31, 2020, management provided a report on internal control over financial reporting.
-The Sarbanes-Oxley Act also requires that our management report on internal control over financial reporting be attested to by our independent registered public accounting firm, to the extent we (i) are no longer an "emerging growth company," as defined by the JOBS Act, and (ii) pursuant to new SEC rules, have annual revenues greater than \$100 million in the most recent fiscal year for which audited financial statements are available.
-We do not expect to have our independent registered public accounting firm attest to our management report on internal control over financial reporting for so long as we are an emerging growth company or have annual revenues under \$100 million.
-If we have to design and implement the internal control over financial reporting required to comply with this obligation, such process will be time consuming, costly, and complicated.
+Beginning with our second annual report following our IPO, for our fiscal year ended December 31, 2020, management has provided a report on internal control over financial reporting.
+The Sarbanes-Oxley Act also requires that our management report on internal control over financial reporting be attested to by our independent registered public accounting firm, to the extent we have annual revenues greater than \$100 million in the most recent fiscal year for which audited financial statements are available.
+We do not expect to have our independent registered public accounting firm attest to our management report on internal control over financial reporting for so long as we have annual revenues under \$100 million.
+If and when we have to design and implement the internal control over financial reporting required to comply with this obligation, such process will be time consuming, costly, and complicated.